 EXCEPTIONS FROM PUBLISHED POLICY.
-Any exception felt to be warranted by a student or a parent to the published fee charges and refund policy must be filed in writing with the University Bursar's Office for due process and consideration.
+Any exception felt to be warranted by a student or a parent to the published fee charges and refund policy must be filed in writing with Student Business Services for due process and consideration.

 FINANCIAL ASSISTANCE FOR GRADUATE STUDENTS